sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 The sensation of sluggishness that permeated your being, born of your prior coma state?
 The texture of the sheet draped over your fur?

-...huh?
+...huh? *Fur*?

 You groan and slowly shift in your bed, slowly blinking your eyes open.

 The room is dark, but not pitch black.
 A light - the fluorescent tube light you hear is somewhere to your right, seemingly through a doorway - allowing the ability to see, but not blind you.
 Slowly, you turn your head to face the light with a yawn, moving your arm in preparation to shade your eyes.
 Yep, that's fur.

-(You vaguely remember being told that you were given a new body, a vessel for your soul, so you don't freak too much.)
+(You vaguely remember being told that you were given a new body, a vessel for your soul, so you don't freak too much - but you feel... strange.)

 (Part of you thinks you probably *should* examine your vessel now, but you figure you can do that whenever.)